n1ckl0sk0rtge/libgroupsig/README.md

 # libgroupsig

-**This is a fork of https://github.com/IBM/libgroupsig** with the focus on compiling the library within a Docker container and building the java warpper on macOS
+*This is a fork of [libgroupsig](https://github.com/IBM/libgroupsig) with the focus on compiling the library within a Docker container and building the java warpper on macOS*

 Welcome to _libgroupsig_, an extensible library for group signatures.
 Below, you can find basic information about how to build the library.
 For more detailed